chimera-linux/chimera-linux.github.io/_docs/configuration/gnome.md

 `gnome-core` package which only installs a relatively bare desktop without auxiliary apps.

-## GNOME on Xorg

-While it is possible to start GNOME on Xorg either via `.xinitrc` and so on or via GDM, it is recommended to use Wayland.
-GNOME on Xorg has been known to have issues with Xorg and certain accelerated graphics drivers, so if you encounter issues such as the shell hanging on early startup, that may be the cause.
-The Wayland session is known to be stable.

 ## Starting

 Keep in mind that GNOME requires `elogind`.
 In a typical setup, this